How Hurricane Dorian is impacting travelers

 Transport and travel

-Flights to and from destinations in the hurricane's path have been canceled and delayed.
+The airline made the decision after one of its planes was unable to land in Nassau on Monday, Hellerstedt said.
+Delta Flight 337 returned to Atlanta.

+By Tuesday morning, more than 1,300 Tuesday flights within, into or out of the US had been canceled.

-Over 1,072 flights to and from the US have been canceled today, with Fort Lauderdale in Florida the most impacted airport with 530 flights canceled, According to the aviation tracking website FlightAware.com.
+That follows more than 1,500 flights within, to and from the US that were canceled on Monday, with Fort Lauderdale in Florida the most impacted airport, according to the aviation tracking website FlightAware.com.

 While it's worth bearing in mind these flights could be canceled for any reason, most are likely due to the disruption caused by the storm.

-Carriers including American Airlines, Southwest, JetBlue, Spirit, United and Frontier are offering travelers the option to change or delay flight tickets, with certain terms and conditions applying.
+Carriers including Delta, American Airlines, Southwest, JetBlue, Spirit, United and Frontier are offering travelers the option to change or delay flight bookings within affected areas, with certain terms and conditions applying.

+"However, if the delay exceeds five hours or if the flight is canceled, the air passenger is entitled to either a full or partial refund of their original ticket or a return flight to their point of departure if necessary."

+"We advise passengers to keep hold of all travel documents and speak to their airline representative to see what they can offer."

-Nassau Airport in Bahamas confirmed it's open Monday, clarifying that schedules may vary due to the storm.
-Bahamas International Airport in Newport currently has no updates, likely because of communication issues.
+Nassau Airport in Bahamas confirmed it's open Tuesday, but many flights have been canceled due to the storm.

-In Florida, Ft.
-Lauderdale, Orlando Melbourne and Palm Beach International airports are set to close at noon local time today.
+In Florida, Fort Lauderdale-Hollywood International Airport, which suspended service Monday, said it will resume operations at noon ET on Tuesday.

+Miami International remained open as of Tuesday morning, but the airport told travelers via Twitter to check their flight status before heading to the airport and to arrive early.

 Cruise ships changing schedules